phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/ini_settings.rst

 ``mh_arg2`` is a pointer to the memory area representing the beginning of your global structure memory, in our case, the beginning of the ``pib_globals`` allocated memory.
 Note that as we talk about request-global variable memory, that latter is accessed differently if you are using ZTS mode or not.
-More informations about ZTS :doc:`can be found here <globals_management>`.
+More information about ZTS :doc:`can be found here <globals_management>`.

 ``mh_arg1`` is passed the computed offset of your global member (``max_rnd`` for us), and you must slice the memory